Bronze Age - 1800-800BC

 The islands may also have become more isolated as travel became more hazardous.
-It has been suggested that the climate deterioration and resultant harsh lifestyle may have led to an exodus from the islands.
+It has been suggested, in the past, that the climate deterioration and resultant harsh lifestyle may have led to an exodus from the islands.
 This, it is thought, could explain the lack of Bronze Age remains in Orkney.

 are typical of Bronze Age Orkney.

 mounds of blackened earth, usually found near a source of fresh water, mixed with

 the remains of heated stones and ash.
 Beneath these mounds lie the remains of

 paved areas, usually incorporating a hearth and a stone lined pit.